 Not only are you creating life-long memories when you get out and try something new together, but you’re also developing curiosity and building problem-solving skills.
-An adventure we went on last school holidays had us figuring out the best place to cross a stream without getting too wet, what to do for a baby penguin we found washed up on the beach and whether it was best to climb around some rocks to the next bay or head on up over the hill.
+An adventure we once went on during the school holidays had us figuring out the best place to cross a stream without getting too wet, what to do for a baby penguin we found washed up on the beach and whether it was best to climb around some rocks to the next bay or head on up over the hill.

 Adventures don’t have to be expensive or elaborate.
 Simply putting on coats and boots and heading out for a walk in stormy weather can be super exciting for kids.
 Meeting another family and exploring a local bush track or public park; walking along a section of coastline; climbing a mountain; going geocaching – these are just a few examples of adventurous activities that are relatively accessible, as well as cheap or free.